justmike2000/studentweb/README.md

 See requirements.txt for package dependencies

 ## Description
-Python Django app which Keeps tracks of students/classes and their grades.
+Python Django app which keeps tracks of students/classes and their grades.

 ## Installation
     pip install -r requirements.txt